laoluadewoye/PKI_Practice_Python/NOTES.md

       nearest whole number that is greater than the result.
    3) The RA ratio factor r SHALL be defined in both standards.

+# Development of Interactions

+Scenario: All root certificates have been generated and assigned to each device.
+All Intermediate CAs and regular devices are going to want to create their own certificates so they can begin to verify communication.

+In this interaction, Intermediate CAs should first focus on getting their own certificates before answering lower devices.

+This should include

+1) A check to see if they have their own certificate
+2) The realization they don't
+3) Creation of a CSR
+4) Sending the CSR to a higher certificate authority

 # Web App API Design and Database Schema

 Strategies: